lockedata/shiny.AADB2C/README.md

 ### Locally

 {shiny} runs on 127.0.0.1:port locally but AAD B2C will only accept
-<http://localhost:port> locally.
-To manage this, we recommend you run
+<http://localhost:port> as a Redirect URL for an AAD B2C client
-[nginx](http://nginx.org/) on your machine to route traffic from localhost to 127.0.0.1 if this isn’t happening naturally.
+application.
+To manage this, we recommend you run [nginx](http://nginx.org/) on your machine to route traffic from localhost to 127.0.0.1 if this isn’t happening naturally.